Fremont Older Open Space Preserve

 Within Garrod Stables is the Cooper-Garrod vineyard, and some of the preserve's trails offer views of the attractive vineyards.
 Hikers could conceivably combine a hike in the preserve with some wine tasting, but it's a bit more pleasant to drive to the vineyard than it is to walk in through the stables.

-Mountain biking is allowed in Fremont Older, and there are about as many mountain bikers as hikers here.
+Mountain biking is allowed and very popular in Fremont Older.
 Most of the trails are wide dirt roads with plenty of room for bikers and hikers to share the road.

-Start from the parking lot, and climb the Cora Older Trail through woods, breaking out into grasslands as you approach a T intersection with a dirt road.
-Turn right, then in just a few yards, turn left onto the dirt road.
+Hunter's Point is easy to find: at every intersection, just keep climbing.
+Start on the Cora Older Trail, which climbs through attractive woods before breaking out into open grasslands.
+Turn right, then in just a few yards, turn left onto the dirt road, which climbs to a scenic ridge.
 In another few yards, turn right again onto the Hayfield Trail.
-It's a short climb to Hunters Point.
+It's a short climb to Hunters Point, where there's usually a little clump of visitors admiring the pretty view of the South Bay suburbs.